Skyscope-Sentinel-Intelligence/Skyscope-Sentinel-AI-STUDIO-V1/CODE_OF_CONDUCT.md

 This software is licensed under the **Apache License 2.0**.
-In addition to the terms of the Apache License 2.0, the following additional terms apply to the use of Cherry Studio:
+In addition to the terms of the Apache License 2.0, the following additional terms apply to the use of Skyscope Sentinel AI Studio:

 **I. Commercial Use License**